By Rhonda Marquardt

 The African penguin is a charismatic species that is known for its loud, donkey-like braying noises, distinctive black and white plumage and large breeding colonies.
 It is a flightless bird that is well adapted to life at sea and land.
 Its body is streamlined with modified wings that resemble flippers, which enable efficient swimming.
 A thick coat with overlapping feathers assists with waterproofing, wind resistance and insulation.

-Interesting facts about African penguins:
+Here are some interesting facts about African penguins:

 - Pink glands above each of their eyes become more colorful when they’re hot.